Competition Procedures 2018

 The four applicants selected by the Faculty of Arts will then each submit a full version of the Banting application according to the following timeline:

-- June 1 - July 1, 2018: Applicants will participate in Banting application workshops and review groups offered by Graphos at the McGill Writing Centre.
+- June - August 2018: Applicants will participate in the following Banting application workshops hosted by Graphos at the McGill Writing Centre:

-- June 11, 2018: Applicants’ supervisors will attend the Supervisor Information Session offered by GPS and Graphos.
+- June 11, 2018: Applicants’ supervisors will attend the Supervisor Information Session offered by GPS.

 - July 20, 2018: Deadline for submission of the full application including all supporting documents in a single PDF file to adr.arts [at] mcgill.ca.